How to Protect Your Relationship in Quarantine Great Lakes Psychology Group

 Learning these communication strategies can be challenging without help.
 Meeting with a couples therapist is a proactive and effective way to nourish your relationship.
 Contrary to what is often portrayed in movies and TV, couples therapy is not about negotiation, ultimatums, or declaring right and wrong.
 Couples therapists aim to help couples understand their patterns of interaction and the emotions underlying these patterns so both parties feel heard and understood.

 Being stuck at home doesn’t mean you’re out of luck when it comes to getting relationship help.
-With hundreds of licensed therapists, most insurances accepted, and attentive support staff ready to schedule you, GLPG makes it easy to get started with online therapy.
+With a large network of of licensed therapists, most insurances accepted, and attentive support staff ready to schedule you, GLPG makes it easy to get started with online therapy.

 Click here to learn more about the online services we provide.